-Kemerovo oblast (region) (other spelling Kemerovskaya; the region is also called Kuzbass) is a federal subject of the Russian Federation located in the southern part of Western Siberia, part of Siberian Federal District.
-Administrative center of the region is Kemerovo.
+Kemerovo oblast (Kemerovskaya) is a federal subject of Russia located in the south-east of Western Siberia, part of the Siberian Federal District.
+This region is also known as Kuzbass.
+Kemerovo is the capital city of the region.

 Kemerovo region features

-The climate of Kemerovo region is of continental type: long cold winters and warm short summers.
-The average temperature in January is 17-20 degrees Celsius below zero, in July - 17-18 degrees C above zero.
+The climate is sharply continental with long cold winters and warm short summers.
+The average temperature in January is minus 17-20 degrees Celsius, in July - plus 17-18 degrees Celsius.